Block legacy authentication with Azure AD with Conditional Access

 - Add the Client App column if it isn't shown by clicking on Columns > Client App.

-- Add filters > Client App > select all of the legacy authentication protocols.
-Select outside the filtering dialog box to apply your selections and close the dialog box.
+- Select Add filters > Client App > choose all of the legacy authentication protocols and select Apply.

 - If you've activated the new sign-in activity reports preview, repeat the above steps also on the User sign-ins (non-interactive) tab.